bibanon/bibanon/4chan---JLaw-Shitstorm.md

 The massive traffic increase and constant spam brought 4chan to it's knees once again.
 Anons attempted to deflect the accusations, others desperately spammed horrific gore pics, in a war of attrition to keep the looky-loos away.
 The shitstorm was a night that they would never forget.

+The leak unleashed a grievous scandal, public outcry against 4chan itself, and a new wave of immigrants who were determined to bring 4chan's /b/ back into a strange new age of cultural importance on the internet.

 ### Timeline

 ### What did the Internet do in response?